Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 We'll be using FMod to combine Unity and Sound easily.
 The license for FMod is free as long as we've made less than $200k in revenue this year, which we're not expecting in the slightest.

-Maya’s license does not allow us to sell the game commercially unless we pay for it.
-We might need to focus on Blender if we decide to go the route of commercially licensing this game.
+We will use Blender because they allow us to commercially license our models

 We will keep the commercial aspect in mind for every asset we might buy.